 It is evident that there is a growing need for a cohesive strategy and systems of support to ensure that food security is managed in a coherent and culturally sensitive manner across campuses.
-The Task Teams at the Stellenbosch and Tygerberg campuses have included both students and staff who have assisted in providing recommendations for the institutional framework.
+The have assisted in providing recommendations for the institutional framework.
 The framework that is aimed at solidifying an inclusive strategy that will best support SU students and provide guidance to staff who are providing the support.